hm0223/blog/README.md

 Let's make it an image because by now you have realised that multimedia in images == cool(*please notice the subtle programming joke). -->

-Leave a star in GitHub, give a clap in Medium and share this guide if you found this helpful.
+Leave a star in  [Github](https://github.com/hm0223/blog) , give a clap in Medium and share this guide if you found this helpful.

 <!-- Add the footer here -->
 <!-- ![Footer](https://github.com/navendu-pottekkat/awesome-readme/blob/master/fooooooter.png) -->